Primera División de México Clausura 2007: Results

-Playoffs
+Final phase (Liguilla)

 Repechage

 Santos Laguna won 2–1 on aggregate.

 1–1 on aggregate.
 Atlas advanced for being the higher seeded team.

 Bracket

 Quarterfinals

 Guadalajara won 6–3 on aggregate.

 Cruz Azul won 2–0 on aggregate.

 2–2 on aggregate.
 Pachuca advanced for being the higher seeded team.

 América won 7–4 on aggregate.

 Semifinals

 Pachuca were awarded a walkover after Cruz Azul was suspended one match for fielding suspended player Salvador Carmona in the first leg.

 América won 2–0 on aggregate.

 Finals

 Pachuca won 3–2 on aggregate.

 Doping scandal

 Salvador Carmona of Cruz Azul was charged of doping before his semifinal match against Pachuca.
 Regardless, Isaac Mizrahi, Cruz Azul's coach, illegally included Carmona in the starting lineup.
 For this, the FMF fined Cruz Azul a one-game suspension, thus disqualifying them from playing the semifinal's second leg.
 This means that Cruz Azul was prematurely eliminated from the playoffs, and that Pachuca were automatically qualified for the final.

 The Court of Arbitration for Sport has imposed a much harsher punishment on Carmona: he is banned from playing any professional match anywhere in the world for life, thus ending his career early.